Turning Skyscrapers into power plants through Quantum Dots

 Targeting the synthesis of novel materials via a ‘reverse tailoring’ approach, the partners used artificial intelligence (AI) for optimizing existing synthesis and fabrication protocols.
 Already employed at an industrial level, in order to obtain higher performance of the materials and devices, in particular for luminescent nanocrystals for solar concentration.

-Basic materials research, as performed at the IIT is now FAIR (Findable, Accessible, Interoperable and Re-usable), and facilitates the interaction of a large set of parameters (material choice, synthesis conditions, process type, the composition of the device) that are tuned based on empirical knowledge, and intuition of the scientists.
+advanced materials research, as performed at the IIT is now FAIR (Findable, Accessible, Interoperable and Re-usable), and facilitates the interaction of a large set of parameters (material choice, synthesis conditions, process type, the composition of the device) that are tuned based on empirical knowledge, and intuition of the scientists.
 Here, the ML and optimization algorithms of MaterialsZone provides a completely new approach towards the development of new materials, and the design of efficient LEDs and solar harvesting.

 Through experimental studies and theoretical predictions, the project was successfully identifying key parameters that affect the light concentration capacity of the nanocrystals.
 Luminescent solar concentrators (LSCs) that absorb and concentrate sunlight are mainly made from semiconductor nanoparticles that can obtain high-performance values while keeping the production costs as low as possible.